-Large accelerated filer Emerging growth company 🗵
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer Smaller reporting company ⊠ Emerging growth company

-Accelerated filer \Box

-Non-accelerated filer ⊠

-Smaller reporting company ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box